Imagine being able to put this final hurdle behind you forever, to claim the lifetime privilege of telling people you're an "attorney"...

 Those who have used them in conjunction with the playbook can say more about it (with split opinions!):

-This is not a get-barred-quick solution.
+This isn't a get-barred-quick solution.
 If that’s what you seek, I don’t have such a thing.

 All the information is out there.
 Everyone has access to the same information: Barbri, secondary supplements, my emails, etc.

 Rather than mere information, we want insights that have been distilled from the information.
 We want useful, practical and actionable insights that get us results.

 I’m not here just to give you information.
 Anyone can find all the info for free on Google.
 I’m here to point you straight to the INSIGHTS.